-- Do you have details of initiatives which you consider to be best practices in promoting equivalent access and choice for disabled end-users of electronic communication services?
-Please describe and explain their relevance and impact on disabled end-users. - 2.
-In your opinion, what actions or measures, if any, should be considered by NRAs, governments, public bodies, consumer associations, disability associations, equipment manufacturers, network operators, electronic communications service providers and the European Commission to improve equivalence of access and choice, for example, under the provisions of the Universal Service Directive?
+This document was submitted for public consultation between 2 October and 30 October. stakeholders were asked to comment on the report, as well as to contribute with information on initiatives they considered to be best practices in promoting equivalent access and choice for disabled end-users of electronic communication services and to suggest actions or measures to be considered by NRAs, governments, public bodies, consumer associations, disability associations, equipment manufacturers, network operators, electronic communications service providers and the European Commission to improve equivalence of access and choice, namely under the provisions of the Universal Service Directive.